 - Have a valid driver's license in the appropriate class for the motor vehicle being driven. - Notify Stony Valley if they exceed 10 demerits. - Notify Stony Valley if they have a graduated license. - Follow all "rules of the road", as defined by the Traffic Safety Act and Regulations and/or site specific requirements including driving at or below posted speed limit and wearing a seat belt at all times. - Ensure that all passengers in the motor vehicle wear seat belts. - Assume full responsibility should a Traffic Safety Act ticket be issued, for any ticket such as exceeding the posted speed limit or failing to obey other motor vehicle rules and regulations as applicable, or for parking or other by-law infractions.
 (Stony Valley will cover the cost of the ticket; however full payment will be payroll deducted from violator). - NOT operate a motor vehicle after consuming alcohol or other substances (including prescription, non-prescription medications, marijuana and medical marijuana) that could legally impair their alertness or judgment.
-Disciplinary measures will result if any employee is found to be operating a company vehicle or their own vehicle on company business in violation of this policy. - Report any change in their driving status or any motor vehicle related incident in which they were involved while engaged in business on behalf of Stony Valley Contracting, including those that do not result in damage or injury, to their supervisor immediately. - Not use vehicle for personal use unless prior authorization has been made by management.
-Vehicles are for business use only.
+Disciplinary measures will result if any employee is found to be operating a company vehicle or their own vehicle on company business in violation of this policy. - Report any change in their driving status or any motor vehicle related incident in which they were involved while engaged in business on behalf of Stony Valley Contracting, including those that do not result in damage or injury, to their supervisor immediately.

-- Not use a handheld cell phone and/or texting device while driving as per Traffic Safety Act, Bill 16 (Distracted Driving Legislation).
-At all times when on customer/ client sites follow their rules regarding cell phone and cell phone use. - Ensure that cargo is adequately secured. - Ensure a pre-use inspection is completed before operation. - Ensure that all scheduled maintenance is performed, otherwise employee may be responsible for all costs and damages incurred as a result of the lack of such maintenance - Use pull through parking where available, otherwise back in parking will be used.
+- Not use vehicle for personal use unless prior authorization has been made by management.
+Vehicles are for business use only. - Not use a handheld cell phone and/or texting device while driving as per Traffic Safety Act, Bill 16 (Distracted Driving Legislation).
+At all times when on customer/ client sites follow their rules regarding cell phone and cell phone use. - Ensure that cargo is adequately secured. - Ensure a pre-use inspection is completed before operation.
+This includes a complete 360 degree walk around every time before entering a vehicle. - Ensure that all scheduled maintenance is performed, otherwise employee may be responsible for all costs and damages incurred as a result of the lack of such maintenance - Use pull through parking where available, otherwise back in parking will be used. - Ensure to honk once for pull forward, twice for backing up. - Use a spotter when available, prior to backing up. - Follow all site rules and additional training as required.